VideoXum: Cross-modal Visual and Textural Summarization of Videos: Experiments

 \section{Experiments}

 In this section, we first introduce the baseline models and experimental setup for the proposed VideoXum dataset.
-Then we introduce the evaluation metrics and human evaluation strategy.
-In addition, we report several baseline models' performances under different settings and present a comprehensive experimental analysis to prove the rationality of our proposed task.
+Then, we present the evaluation metrics and human evaluation strategy.
+In addition, we report several baseline models' performances under different settings and present a comprehensive experimental analysis to prove the effectiveness of our proposed method.